wbazant/markerAlignmentsPaper/paper.md

 Meanwhile, when the source of reads is quite distant from its nearest reference which is nevertheless the best match for each read, reads either do not map or they correctly map with low MAPQ.
 Rejecting low MAPQ reads can not improve sensitivity in this case, and our data shows downsides of applying the MAPQ >= 30 filter to unknown species or non-reference strains.

-## Conclusion

-We have shown that the MAPQ >= 30 filter used by EukDetect decreases the tool's sensitivity at detecting unknown species.
-The trade-offs offered by the filter are very attractive when it is applied to reads from source taxa that are highly similar to exactly one taxon in the reference, but it does not universally improve results.
-Changing MAPQ >= 30 to a more permissive value like MAPQ >= 5 offers slightly different trade-offs - higher precision and recall for unknown species, but also an increased number of off-target hits.

-We conclude that while the value of MAPQ is linked to correctness of results in general, it is not a reliable measurement of uncertainty per read when mapping metagenomic reads to a reference of markers.
-Instead of using the MAPQ value to filter alignments before binning them, tools like EukDetect could filter on average MAPQ per detected taxon, or communicate the value in conjunction with other measures of uncertainty of results.
+For MicrobiomeDB, we would like to produce taxonomic profiles for data where mapped reads do not in general come from organisms with genotypes identical to the known organisms that were assembled and annotated, so the MAPQ >= 30 filter does not meet our needs.
+Rather than only use "correctly placed" reads with high MAPQ values, we instead want to group reads by what they align to, position each observed source of reads in the sequence space, and obtain taxonomic profiles from there.
+To this end, we use match identity: fraction of agreeing bases between the read and where it aligned to.
+It takes value of 1 for perfect alignments, decreases as the distance between source and the references increases.
+It is not affected by match ambiguity, so in the case of an ambiguous alignment we can incorporate information from multiple references that are near.

+We also see also other benefits to using multiple alignments per query.
+It tells us about match ambiguity, because the presence of secondary alignments distinguishes a single unknown organism from a presence of multiple organisms that is lost when multiple references compete for the best alignment.
+It also provides negative information - a secondary alignment indicates which sequence the read is not coming from.

 \newpage

-\newpage

-# Not in the paper
-I've written these sections when the paper was going to be bigger.
-Perhaps there's a whole paper in there ! :)

-\newpage

 ### Our method and software

-We have developed a software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes, with a design goal of producing good guesses from a small amount of alignments to a potentially incomplete reference.
+We have developed a software tool, `marker_alignments`, for producing taxonomic profiles from alignments of marker genes.
+It allows us to explore aforementioned ideas about query identity and multiple alignments per query, and realize a design goal of producing good guesses from a small amount of alignments to a potentially incomplete reference.

 The tool is implemented in Python.
 It uses the `pysam` module to read alignment files, a `sqlite3` database to store alignments and build reports, and the MCL algorithm to convert pairwise similarities of markers and taxa into cluster assignments [@van2012using].